vkremen/Semi_Automated_Sleep_Classifier_iEEG/README.md

 # Semi-automated assesment of sleep based on feature analysis of EEG.
 # Runs and displays attributes of the time-domain data and launches UI
 # for expert to classify 30-second epochs of the data into AASM2012 sleep classes.
+# If all data are ready in structure described for subject_id_data.mat, than only
+# Assess_the_sleep script can be run to score one patients.
+Otherwise processing of
+# multiple patients can be done using UW_sleep_wrapper.m or its modification.
+Or in loop
+# calling just Assess_the_sleep script.

 # To generate a full Help Report, in the Current Folder browser,
 # navigate to the folder you want to check, click , and then select Reports > Help Report.